Comprehensive Coordinated Early Intervening Services (CCEIS) FAQ

 - Paying for extended contracts or extended hours for staff directly involved with the coordination, supervision, or delivery of academic or behavioral interventions and progress monitoring.

-- Salaries and fringe benefits, or portion thereof, of staff that directly coordinate or supervise the delivery and monitoring of academic or behavioral interventions.
+- Salaries and fringe benefits, or a portion thereof, of staff that directly coordinate or supervise the delivery and monitoring of academic or behavioral interventions.

 - RTI Coordinator.
 This position must align with the PEA’s activities as reported in the CCEIS narrative.
 CCEIS funds may be used to support RTI as long as the CCEIS funds are used to supplement, not to supplant, other funds used to implement RTI.